Jewish Federation Of Omaha Inc

 Reapplication Policy

 Need-based scholarships and financial aid require annual applications.
-Organizations may apply for Anything Grants annually, though the program emphasizes one-time project support rather than recurring operating expenses.
+Organisations may apply for Anything Grants annually, though the programme emphasises one-time project support rather than recurring operating expenses.
 For multi-year initiatives, applicants should present component parts that can qualify as distinct projects.

 Application Success Factors